 Plant DNA contains a series of instructions on how to create the various parts of the plant and how to accomplish specific processes within the plant.
 As each plant part is developed, it is subject to external conditions: soil composition, temperature, humidity, sun exposure, rainfall, the presence of pollinators, and countless other variables that we have yet to identify.

-One simple way to learn more about your local phenology is to collect the first fall leaf from your yard and record the date.
+One simple way to learn more about your local phenology is to collect the first fall leaf from your yard, or the first appearance of specific pests, and record the date.
 As years pass, you will see trends and changes as other factors are altered.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.